KingEnderBrine/-RoR2-ProperSave/README.md

 - I've not tested this mod much with achievements unlocking, but for most, if not all cases, it should be working as intended.

 # Changelog
+**2.8.4**

+* Added check for loaded content.
+Now you will see a message in save description if the game content is different from what it has been during save.
+You can still load that save, it's more like a warning that something might go wrong but not necessarily will.
+* Fixed an issue where `Benthic Bloom` would transform items differently when you load a run vs when you got to the stage if you were playing on any difficulty other than `Rainstorm`.

 **2.8.3**

 * Added French localization, thanks `ClEeVEeRYT` for providing translation.